yogiyiorgos/codewars-coding-challenges/6Kyu.md

 ```
 ---

-### Delete ocuurences of an element if occures more than n times
+### Delete occurences of an element if occures more than n times
 Given a list and a number, create a new list that contains each number of `list` at most `n` times, without reordering.

 Example: for `n = 2` `[1, 2, 3, 1, 2, 1, 2, 3]` -> `[1, 2, 3, 1, 2, 3]`